mbaeuerle/Briss-2.0/README.md

 # Briss 2.0

 Briss 2.0 is intended to be a GUI Update for the Briss PDF cropping tool.

-Briss 2.0 is based on Briss 0.9 which is located at sourceforge: http://sourceforge.net/projects/briss/
+It is based on Briss 0.9 which is located at sourceforge: http://sourceforge.net/projects/briss/

+### Installation

+Currently Briss 2.0 is in alpha therefore some features are still missing (for example the page skip list).
+If you want to give it a try you can download the pre release from https://github.com/mbaeuerle/Briss-2.0/releases.
+You will need Java 11 or newer to run it.

 ### Things that are done by now
 - Small refinements on gui which improve the workflow